ideal-postcodes/ideal-postcodes-node/README.md

 ## Getting Started

-Getting started is easy.
-You can get UK postcodes in your app in minutes.
+Implementation can be finished in minutes.
+Simply install, apply your key and you can start performing UK address lookups.

 **Installation**